Skip to content

 A Rare Sandy Beach on the Midcoast

 Sandy beaches are scarce on Maine’s Midcoast.
 The shoreline here is defined by granite ledges, cobblestone coves, and rocky headlands.
 So Pemaquid Beach Park, a quarter-mile stretch of white sand in the town of Bristol, feels almost out of place.
-The sand is fine, the water is protected, and the whole setup is geared toward families with kids who want to swim, build sandcastles, and spend a summer day without fighting surf or navigating sharp rocks.
+The sand is fine, the water is protected, and the whole setup is geared toward families with kids who want to swim and build sandcastles without fighting surf or sharp rocks.

-The beach is run by Bristol Parks and Recreation and sits in the village of New Harbor on the Pemaquid Peninsula.
-It is about 15 minutes by car from the Pemaquid Point Lighthouse, one of the most photographed lighthouses in Maine, which makes for a natural pairing: lighthouse in the morning, beach in the afternoon.
+The beach is run by Bristol Parks and Recreation and sits in the village of New Harbor on the Pemaquid Peninsula, about 10 minutes by car from the Pemaquid Point Lighthouse, one of the most photographed lighthouses in Maine.

 The Beach

 The sand at Pemaquid Beach is fine-grained and white, closer to what you would expect on Cape Cod than on the central Maine coast.
-The beach curves gently along a protected cove, and the water is calmer than the open-ocean beaches further south.
-Waves are typically small, which makes it a good spot for young children.
+The beach curves gently along a protected cove; waves are typically small, which makes it a good spot for young children.

 The water is cold, as it is everywhere in Maine.
 Expect temperatures in the mid-50s to low 60s in the warmest part of summer.
 Most kids do not seem to notice, or at least they stop complaining after the first five minutes.